Anotherarod/reverse-engineering/README.md

 The files and technologies within this application are listed below with their respective functions and definition.
 Below each explanation there is a link the website of the technology defined.

 Middleware is software that acts as a liaison so to speak between an operating system and the applications running on it.
-There are many forms of middleware technology which are used to transer information from one program to another.
+There are many forms of middleware technology which are used to transfer information from one program to another.

 An example: req(request),res(response) which are objects that are part of the function process in the applications request-response cycle.